ahron-chet/DarkScryC2/c2server_migration/README.md

     └── utils/
 ```

+### Configuration

+Copy `.env.example` to `.env` and adjust values as needed.
+The server reads this
+file automatically when starting.

 Run the server using `python main.py`.
 On POSIX systems `uvloop` is enabled
 automatically for better performance:
 ```bash